Tapestry Weaving

 While Linda’s classes are primarily hosted at her studio in Bristol, RI, for the past five years Linda has hosted classes at Bristol Art Museum and at Blitheworld Museum.
 She also participates in various weaving demonstrations with her associated guilds or as an invited guest.

-Click on the button below to register for the March 26 class
+Click on the button below to register for the September 24th class